nicolehao34/LeadGen.AI/README.md

 WELCOME TO THE DEMO BRANCH.
 I REMOVED ALL LINKEDIN SERVICES HERE SO EVEN IF YOU DON'T HAVE A LINKEDIN API KEY, YOU SHOULD BE ABLE TO RUN THE DEMO ITSELF.

 I used replit to help with fast deployment.
-Check out the link her: https://genlead-ai-nicolehao7.replit.app/
+[Check it out!](https://genlead-ai-nicolehao7.replit.app/)

 ## Features Overview